ISO 13485 Certifications: What They Are and How to Achieve Them

 An accredited certification body conducts:

-• Stage 1 Audit (Documentation & readiness review)
+• Stage 1 Audit (documentation and readiness review)

-Upon successful completion, your ISO 13485 certification is issued for a three-year cycle, with annual surveillance audits.
+Upon successful completion, ISO 13485 certification is issued for a three-year cycle with annual surveillance audits.

 How Long Do ISO 13485 Certifications Take?